simplyblock-io/documentation/docs/deployments/deployment-planning/node-sizing.md

 When planning the deployment of a simplyblock cluster, it is essential to plan the sizing of the nodes.
 The sizing requirements are elaborated below, whether deployed on a private or public cloud, or inside and outside of Kubernetes.

+!!! info
+    In cloud environments including gcp and aws, instance types are pre-configured.
+In general,
+    there are no restrictions on instance types as long as these node sizing requirements and [system requirements]() are fullfilled by these instance types.
+For [hyper-converged]() deployments,  it is important that node sizing applies to the dedicated resources consumed by Simplyblock.
+Hyper-converged instances must provide enough of resources to satisfy both Simplyblock and other compute demand including the k8s worker itself and the operating system.

 ## Sizing Assumptions

 The following sizing information is meant for production environments.